sst/sst/README.md

 - No CDK or npm package conflicts
 - Native support for **non-AWS** providers

-_Note: Ion is currently in alpha.
-We’ll be sharing more details on how to migrate your existing SST apps soon._
+_Note: Ion is generally available and recommended for new SST users.
+We are working on a migration path for SST v2 users._

 ## Installation